Last updated January 22nd, 2023.

 A few property markets in Southeast Asia have great capital appreciation prospects, yet suffer from horrible rental yields.

 For example, real estate in Singapore is fairly valued compared to its peers.
 Prices are around half of those in competing financial hub Hong Kong’s.
-But rental yields are abysmal, hovering around the 2% range.
+But rental yields are abysmal compared to those in Phnom Penh, or even Siem Reap,hovering around the 2% range.

 Similarly, Kuala Lumpur’s property market is among Asia’s least expensive.
 That’s despite being the capital of Malaysia, one of the region’s more developed markets.
 Rental yields barely break 3% on average there.